GulnaraVarshavskaya/GulnaraVarshavskaya/README.md

   - TypeScript
   - HTML, CSS
 - 🌱 I’m currently improving my knowledge and skills
-- 🔭 Looking for a long-term career in IT in a company where I can develop my skills
+- 🔭 I'm looking for a long-term career in IT in a company where I can develop my skills
 - 📫 How to reach me:
   - vgn17@icloud.com
   - https://www.linkedin.com/in/gulnara-varshavskaia-53abb5181/
 - ⚡ Things I love:
-  - Cats (I have two)
+  - Cats (I have two :cat: :cat:)
   - Sing
   - Travel
   - Kickboxing